SagelyAdvised/Micro-stakes-Poker-Tournament-Analysis/README.md

 ---

-## 5. Bankroll Swings: How Long Do Upswings and Downswings Last?
+## 5. Swings: How Often, How Long?

-Using a standard equity-curve technique (ZigZag) applied directly to the cumulative profit curve with no smoothing, no random baseline, and one interpretable parameter (minimum swing size =10):
+Going from bankroll a low-point to a high point or vice versa, there is a swing.
+How often they happen depends on how many buy-ins up or down you consider a swing.
+For example, we might say we have to go down or up a minimum of 10 buy-ins for a swing.
+The graph below  shows the result of using a ZigZag technique on the cumulative profit curve with no smoothing, no random baseline, and one parameter (minimum swing size =10).

 ![Bankroll ZigZag swings](images/bankroll_zigzag.png)